 8) Where do state and local politicians stand on the arena topic?

-Most every Wisconsin politician seems at least vaguely in favor of a new arena--they just don't want their constituents to have to pay for it.
+Most every Wisconsin politician who matters seems at least vaguely in favor of a new arena--they just don't want their constituents to have to pay for it.
 That highlights the impasse between officials inside Milwaukee County and everyone outside of it.
 Again I'd point to Preston Schmitt's piece for an overview of the key players.

 Not surprisingly, the policymakers with the most to gain and lose can be found where the arena would be built: Milwaukee County.
 Mayor Tom Barrett and County Executive Chris Abele both spoke at the press conference announcing the sale of the team to Lasry and Edens (see below) and were in full "rally-the-troops" mode.